Nick Offerman: 1997–2008: Early work and acting roles

 Offerman lived in Chicago in the mid-1990s, where he participated with theater companies such as Steppenwolf, Goodman, and Wisdom Bridge.
 At Steppenwolf, he also worked as a fight choreographer and master carpenter, having been trained in carpentry by his father.
 During this time, Offerman became acquainted with Amy Poehler, who was heavily involved with the Chicago improv comedy scene.
-Offerman can be seen on the big screen briefly as a construction worker in City of Angels (1998) and later in other films such as November (2004), Cursed (2005), Miss Congeniality 2: Armed and Fabulous (2005), Sin City (2005), The Men Who Stare at Goats (2009) and He also appeared in the 2006 film Wristcutters: A Love Story as a cop who attempts to arrest Shannyn Sossamon's character, Mikal.
+Offerman appeared briefly as a construction worker in City of Angels (1998) and in other films such as November (2004), Cursed (2005), Miss Congeniality 2: Armed and Fabulous (2005), Sin City (2005), The Men Who Stare at Goats (2009).

-In 2003, he married Will & Grace actress Megan Mullally.
-Offerman has also appeared on her talk show, The Megan Mullally Show.
+In 2003, he married actress Megan Mullally.
+Offerman has appeared on her talk show, The Megan Mullally Show.
 At the same time, he began appearing on television as a plumber on Will & Grace on its fourth season's Thanksgiving episode, on The King of Queens, in three episodes of 24, and in an episode of The West Wing.
 Prior to Parks and Recreation, his most prominent role was as a factory worker and Benny Lopez's love interest Randy McGee on George Lopez.
 He appeared twice on Gilmore Girls, in 2003's "The Festival of Living Art" and 2005's "Always a Godmother, Never a God" and in the third-season episode of Monk, "Mr. Monk and the Election" as a helper for the campaign of Natalie Teeger.
 In 2007, Offerman co-starred in the Comedy Central series American Body Shop.